 This procedure is for patients who have an abnormal growth of breast tissue or lump.
 Depending on the biopsy, a lumpectomy (the removal of the lump, which has been found to be harmful) may be required.
 Diagnostic breast procedures are associated with increased anxiety.
 Understandably worried about cancer and change to the breast come up for patients.

 2. Cataract Surgery:

-Vision loss due to conditions such as cataract has been connected with depression and anxiety in older adults.
+Vision loss due to conditions such as cataracts has been connected with depression and anxiety in older adults.
 Most importantly, cataracts involve the lens in the eye.
 As you can imagine not being able to see clearly will impact how you go about your day and lead your life.
 Cataracts can impair our driving, ability to read and perform our daily tasks.

 3. Cesarean Section:

 The doctor decides that it is safer for a mother to have a child via an incision through the abdomen as opposed to a vaginal birth delivery.
 There are many reasons why doctors decide to offer a cesarean section or C-section.
-Sometimes the decision is made just prior to the birth, it is rushed and the mother feels she has little control or say.
-C-section can result in pain and change a mother’s experience of the delivery.
+Sometimes the decision is made just prior to the birth, it is rushed and the mother feels she has little control or says.
+C-sections can result in pain and change a mother’s experience of the delivery.

 4. Coronary Artery Bypass:

 Commonly known as “bypass” surgery.
 This surgery is for those who are suffering from coronary artery disease.
 This surgery involves a vein(usually from the leg or arm) being removed and it serves as a replacement for the damaged artery in the heart.
 However, there are connections between heart disease and depression.
 Often after a bypass, a patient is not allowed to return to their usual activities for a while.
 These restrictions too can impact mental health.